Small Transmitting Loop Project

 However, during reception, the antenna isn't actively driving the E and H fields in the antenna's near field.
 EM waves that approach the antenna don't magically start to change their E/H ratio when they cross the imaginary two-wavelength surface surrounding the antenna's near field.
 These waves maintain their E/H ratio at a natural value, defined by the impedance of free space, until these waves actually strike the antenna, and start to generate a response.
 Since the loop conductor is essentially a large current propbe suspended in free space, the response of the antenna is driven by the magnetic field crossing the conductor, which induces a small current in the loop.
 So during reception, it is entirely possible that the antenna really does respond mostly to the magnetic component of an arriving wave.

 More important still is the nature of the arriving wave.
 Remember that a small loop antenna is a high-Q resonant circuit.
 If an arriving signal is self-similar (i.e., the signal has a high autocorrelation value), wave after wave of energy strikes the antenna, each one adding to the circulating current building up in the loop, producing a signal at the receiver.
 If the signal isn't self-similar at RF, the amount of circulating current allowed to build within the antenna is limited, which limits the signal level at the receiver.
 Most ham transmissions (CW, SSB, RTTY, PSK, etc.) are highly autocorrelated, otherwise their spectral purity would be poor.
 Many pulse-like QRM sources (engine ignition noise, arcing powerline hardware), have poor autocorrelation because they are generated by individual sparks at a rate far less than the receiver's RF frequency.
 This may be another reason why loop builders report significant S/N ratio improvement from their loops, even when the offending noise source is well within the main lobe of the antenna, and not located in a null.
 The loop may indeed be less sensitive to some kinds of noise than other antenna types, depending on the autocorrelation value of the noise signal, and the Q of the loop used for reception.
-If the loop is particularly lossy, this might improve the situation even more, because the amount of autocorrelation needed in an arriving signal would need to be even higher to produce a significant signal at the receiver.
-This "lossy improvement" is likely present even though the loss lowers the Q of the antenna.
+If the loop is particularly lossy, this might improve the situation even more, because the required amount of autocorrelation in an arriving signal would be even higher in order to produce a significant signal at the receiver.
+This "lossy improvement" is likely present even though the loss resistance tends to lower the Q of the antenna.

 Another aspect of loop performance that I find curious is efficiency.
 There is some well-accepted classic theory that describes the efficiency of a small transmitting loop.
 That theory is documented in the ARRL Antenna Book, among other places.
 However, people like G3LHZ have done some interesting work trying to account for the losses claimed by the classic theory.
 Strangely, there are real-world thermodynamic experiments that do not seem to support the traditional loss calculations.
 For example, if a magnetic loop for 2MHz is constructed so that the classic calculation shows a 5% efficiency, and if we feed that antenna with a 100W carrier, we should be able to find 95W of energy (or something close to it) being dissipated as heat somewhere in the loop.
 Mr. Underhill's experiments using thermal cameras show this may not be the case.
 When he accounts for the detectable heat generated by the loop, his experiments suggest typical small-loop efficiencies to be on par with other classic antennas, such as dipoles and verticals.
 At the very least, they may be no worse than the loaded versions of these antenna types.

 I have spent some time thinking about this discrepancy, and how to account for it within the typical ham home-made loop.
-This is not to say that I am asserting this as correct, but I believe there are straightforward reasons why the efficiency of a small loop of typical construction could be better than the classic formulae predict.
+This is not to say that I am asserting this as correct, but I suspect there are straightforward reasons why the efficiency of a small loop of typical construction could be better than the classic formulae predict.

 One simple possibility has to do with construction.
 Many loop designs, mine included, use open-ended copper tubing for the radiating element.
 Mechanically, this means that the loop itself actually has two conductors, wired in parallel.
 One is the outside of the loop conductor, and one is the inside of the loop conductor.
 The reason for this is skin effect.
 Anybody who has run high power RF into a coaxial cable that is poorly matched to a balanced antenna is familiar with the "feedline radiation" effect, where the shield of the coaxial cable forms two conductors, with current flowing on both.
 In the loop case, The outer and inner surfaces of the loop conductor are connected together at the ends, so the two conductor shells carry current in parallel.
 Depending on the difference in diameter of the two surfaces, the effective increase in surface area can be almost 100%, roughly doubling the surface area of the main element.
 "But the inner conductor is shielded from the environment by the outer conductor," someone might object.
 This is true for the electrical field, but not the magnetic field, which just happens to be the largest component of the EM near-field created by this type of antenna.
 A small loop is driven almost completely by the magnetic field generated by the driven element, and the lines of magnetic flux cut both the inner and outer surfaces of the main (large) loop, inducing current flow into each one, independently, and the two are able to create a combined magnetic field around the antenna.